Mental Health Therapy Dog for Psychiatric Service and Canine Assisted Intervention

 Mental health treatment programs can be used to support those who are struggling with a range of mental health disorders, including mild and severe conditions.
-A Mission For Michael (AMFM) operates several leading residential treatment facilities within California, Washington, and Virginia.
+A Mission For Michael (AMFM) operates several leading residential treatment facilities within California, Minnesota, and Virginia.
 We provide comprehensive care, using evidence-based and holistic treatment options.

 Residential treatment can be helpful for those struggling with mental health and dual diagnosis conditions.
 This includes behavioral disorders, emotional disorders, mood disorders, and personality disorders.
 At AMFM Mental Health Treatment Centers, you’ll receive personalized care, tailored to your mental health symptoms.
 We would like to discuss how incorporating therapy dogs is an innovative approach to mental health treatment.
 Then we will discuss psychiatric disorders that can benefit therapy dog programs.